The Good German: Critical response

 The Good German received generally mixed reviews, with many critics complaining that it was too reliant on style and did not concentrate on the building of characters.
 As of June 2020, the film holds a 34% approval rating on Rotten Tomatoes, based on 153 reviews with an average rating of 5.04/10.
 The site's consensus states: "Though Steven Soderbergh succeeds in emulating the glossy look of 1940s noirs, The Good German ultimately ends up as a self-conscious exercise in style that forgets to develop compelling characters."
 On Metacritic, the film has an average score of 49 out of 100 based on 34 reviews, indicating "mixed or average reviews".

 Peter Travers of Rolling Stone greatly appreciated the film, starting his review by saying,"OK, it’s more of an experiment than a movie.
 But why deny the magic?" and ending it with, "No true student of cinema will want to miss his ride back to the future.
 It’s pure moviegoing bliss."

+Todd McCarthy of Variety felt it came up short and said it had "little of the luster, sheen and pictorial nuance of a top-flight Hollwood picture of the old school."
+He felt the film "looks less like a 1942 Warner Bros. melodrama than a 1962 Twilight Zone episode intercut with background shots from Rossellini's Germany Year Zero".